[Closed] Read this first

 - Read the FAQ: We have a list of the most commonly asked questions in the forum.
 Check the list before you ask.

 - Search: Use the search box in the top right corner and search keywords about your problem.
 There is a very good chance that somebody has already asked the same question, and the solution has been posted.
-Our generous members have volunteered their precious free time to write thoughtful answers, so don't let it go to waste.
+Our generous members have volunteered their precious free time to write thoughtful answers, so please don't make them repeat themselves.

 - Posting a question: Click on "Submit Your Question HERE", and then the red "Ask a question" button.
 Write a clear, concise descriptive title.
 Please include a brief description of the problem in the title.
 Don't just put your vehicle model.
 "Help me" or "I have a problem" are bad titles.
-You are more likely to get help with a title such as "How do I fix a vibrating Corolla motor".
-Do not use ALL CAPITAL LETTERS.
+You will receive more help with a good title such as "How do I fix a vibrating Corolla motor".
+Do not shout at us in ALL CAPITAL LETTERS.

 - Vehicle details: Please, please...
-Always provide your vehicle info.
-Even if you think it doesn't matter.
+Always provide your vehicle info, even if you think it doesn't matter.
 Scotty only answers questions once, and the more info you provide, the more accurate his/our answer will be.
 Get it right the first time.
 We can't help you properly if we don't have all the details.
 At minimum: Year, Make, Model, Odometer reading, Transmission.
 Engine type, related aftermarket accessories etc. and the more additional information about the problem that can provide, the better answer you will get.
-For example: if you need help identifying a sound, try to find out where it's coming from.
-Or if you have an electrical problem, then knowing the battery voltage is crucial.
+For instance: if you need help identifying a sound, tell us approximately where it's coming from, and when it happens...
+If you have an electrical problem, measure your voltage etc.

 - Troubleshooting details: If you are asking about a problem that you have already started working on, then please list all the troubleshooting you have already done.
-It can be very frustrating when a member takes time and types out an in-depth thoughtful answer with troubleshooting steps for someone, and they tell you they already tried it.
-It just wastes everybody's time and leads to more frustration.
+It can be very frustrating when a member takes time and types out an in-depth thoughtful answer with troubleshooting steps for someone, only to find out they were already tried.
+So please, don't waste your time or ours.
 Tell us everything.

-- Photos/video: Troubleshooting over the internet without the vehicle in front of you is difficult enough.
+- Photos/video: Troubleshooting a problem via internet without the vehicle in front of you is challenging enough.
 When you start describing "that metal thing, is hitting that rubber part , which isn't pointing in the right direction", we have no idea what you're talking about.
 Just take SEVERAL good pictures with your smart phone.
-Upload them to a image sharing site (such as postimages.org) and post the image links in your question.
+Upload them to a image sharing site (such as postimages.org) and paste the direct image links into your question.
 Better yet, if it's something that moves, or a sound that you hear, then upload a video to Youtube.com and post the link.
 It's really easy with the app.
 This will help immensely with troubleshooting.

 - Be polite: This really goes a long way when asking for help.
 People here volunteer their free time to help you because they enjoy it.
 They could be doing something else.
 Sometimes you may not get a satisfactory answer.
 Misunderstandings happen.
 Restate or clarify your question, or just thank them and solicit additional answers.
 If you are rude, we will ignore or poke fun at you.
 Drama won't be tolerated at all.

 - Multiple questions: Please post each question separately.
 You will get less answers if you lump them together.

 - Answering questions: You think you know the answer to somebody's question and you want to help them out.
 That's great.
 We really appreciate it.
 Please enter your answer at the bottom of the page in the box labelled "Your Answer".
 If you use the comments box to post your answers, they will be deleted.